 NOW THEREFORE, BE IT ORDAINED AND ENACTED BY THE COMMON COUNCIL OF THE CITY OF RAVENSWOOD, THAT TITLE 6 OF THE CITY OF RAVENSWOOD MUNICIPAL CODE SHALL BE REPEALED, AMENDED, AND REENACTED TO READ AS FOLLOWS:

-6.28.010 Definitions - All-Terrain Vehicles,
+6.28.010 Definitions - All-Terrain Vehicles, Utility-Terrain Vehicles, Golf Carts, Motorcycles, and Motor Vehicles.

 For the purpose of this chapter, the following definitions shall apply unless the context clearly indicates or requires a different meaning.
 As used in this chapter: